merovex-press/stranded-series/canon/80-Treatments/0101-discovery.md

 Resting, Ephraim overhears the Indians, and continues to flee.
 They finally are able to see him on a mound and open fire.
 He runs like a rabbit, and falls into a hole.
 The Indians start to climb, when one observes it's an old haunted mound; they beat a retreat.

+- [ ] Needs to fight an indian so he has the bow & arrow to test against the dragon armor

+- [ ] Show him agonizing over the killing, reflecting on the feeling this time verses the last.

 #### Chapter 4 - Into the Darkness

 ##### Ephraim discovers technology